aCondeMor/twitterSparkMagazines/README.md

 # twitterSparkMagazines
 Estimate selling points for magazines with twitter

-The idea of this project is to use the twitter geolocalized that are talking of a concrete magazine in this example Glamour Magazine and check how many magazine's selling points are near of the hot zones without Glamour.
+The idea of this project is to use the geolocalized tweets that are talking of a concrete magazine (in this example Glamour Magazine) and check how many magazine's selling points are near of the hot zones without Glamour in their portfolio.

 # Setup